 The problem here is that if you put your money in an index and we enter a recession, the market could be down for a significant amount of time.
 That's another plus of investing in wonderful companies.
 The really great ones tend to perform, even in times of recession.

-💡Key Takeaway: If you don't want to do the work (and reap the rewards) of learning to invest in individual companies, an index fund is a good “put your money in and forget about it” option that will typically generate better results than a mutual fund.
+Key Takeaway: If you don't want to do the work, and reap the rewards, of learning to invest in individual companies, an index fund is a good "put your money in and forget about it" option that will typically generate better results than a mutual fund.
+But the market average is your ceiling.
+For people who want more, there's a better path.

 Exchange-traded funds (ETFs) work like index funds but can be traded on the stock market throughout the day.
 Many ETFs track a market index, while others focus on specific sectors or investment strategies.
 ETFs usually have lower fees than actively managed funds, and you can buy or sell them easily with an online brokerage account.